Roxxust/lms-kokoro-gui/README.md

 start the server, load the model you want.<br/>
 if no model is defined in settings it'll use the first loaded one in lm studio.<br/>

+#### License
+kokoro-onnx: MIT
+kokoro model: Apache 2.0
+to adhere to their licenses i'll publish this under MIT